 Frizzell said he was looking forward to it and had already got together with Adams to discuss what they would be doing.

-"People will enjoy seeing colours and shapes emerging as the session progresses.
+"Timing is important, people will enjoy seeing colours and shapes emerging as the session progresses."

 "It will be full and perfectly shaped.
 Every painting is an experiment."